Advanced Technology in Plano

-When you go to visit your eye doctor, you want to know that the optometry office has the most up to date and advanced technology to diagnose eye disease, and screen for vision problems.
-At Eye Pieces Plano we use the most advanced technology in all of our eye exams and provide the best and most advanced treatment in reversing the damage done by all-too-common conditions.
+When you visit your eye doctor, you want to know that the optometry office has the best and most advanced technology to diagnose eye disease, and screen for possible vision problems.
+At Eye Pieces Plano we use the most advanced technology in all of our eye exams and eye care services.
+Read about the different technologies we use during your complete eye exam.

 Digital Retinal Imaging & OCT Scans